Accredited Investor Opportunities

 There may be good news for those who want to become accredited investors but do not yet meet the above income or net worth qualifications.

 The qualifications to become an accredited investor have recently been loosened.
-The Securities and Exchange Commission, or SEC, amended the requirements in August 2020.
-Now, a greater range of people can invest in private placement investments.
+The Securities and Exchange Commission, or SEC, amended the accredited investor requirements in August 2020.
+Now, a wider range of people can invest in private placement investments.

-The new category of accredited investors is updated on the SEC website and includes certifications like licensed securities representatives (Series 7) and licensed investment advisors (Series 65).
+The new category of accredited investors includes certifications like licensed securities representatives (Series 7) and licensed investment advisors (Series 65).
 Knowledgeable employees also qualify as accredited investors.
 Additional members include family offices, registered investment advisors, and several related classes.

-Even under these new regulations, accredited investors must still be deemed knowledgeable enough to understand and accept the risk of investing in a private placement.
+Even under these new regulations, accredited investors must be knowledgeable enough to understand and accept the risk of investing in a private placement.

 What are the Benefits of Being an Accredited Investor?

-Accredited investors have access to many types of available investments, not readily available in the public markets.
+Accredited investors can access many types of available investments, not readily available in the public markets.

 Greater Portfolio Diversity

 Your non-accredited peers are limited in their investments; they can only invest in what is available on the public market.
-Accredited investors, on the other hand, can diversify their portfolios with unique offerings that are unavailable to the general public.
-These investments are also not generally regulated by SEC, so they may offer more unique investing opportunities than those available on the open market.
+Accredited investors, on the other hand, can diversify their portfolios with unique offerings, unavailable to the general public.
+These investments are also not generally regulated by the SEC, so they may offer more diverse investing opportunities than those available on the open market.

 (Potential for) Higher Returns